h612/DataEngineering_ETL/README.md

 <h3>Load</h3>

 Once the transformed csv’s were created, a database and the corresponding tables with the required columns were created using SQL in pgAdmin, after developing and mapping out the table schema.
+Confirmed data has been added by querying the customer_name table using `pd.read_sql_query('select * from customer_name', con=engine).head()`

 ![picture alt](https://user-images.githubusercontent.com/87689345/139240930-76bc3a1e-a4d2-431b-b72f-69f0e725e51b.png)

 Attempts were subsequently made to join the loaded tables within the dataframe.
 However further work is required to execute this successfully.

+The final database does contain the necessary information to compare school leaver outcomes with the median salaries of their respective LGA's.